 In 2016 Alejandro purchased a 15-acre piece of property from Bill Harlan (Harlan Estate) in the hills of the Vaca mountain range just east of the town of St. Helena.
 Rather than purchasing an existing brand, acquiring this property gave them a blank slate to start with in Napa Valley – allowing them to build a wine portfolio and a premium brand from scratch.

 Much of the property is extremely rocky and steep – but an existing vineyard of approximately 2 acres was already planted, entirely to Cabernet Sauvignon.
 This vineyard was originally planted in 1975 to Pinot Noir by husband and wife at the time, James and Nena Talcott with encouragement from their friend, Ric Forman (long time winemaker in the Napa Valley).
-Forty years ago, the vineyard landscape of the Napa Valley was remarkably different then today – this is a part of the valley dominated by Cabernet Sauvignon and other Bordeaux red varietals.
+Forty years ago, the vineyard landscape of the Napa Valley was remarkably different than today; this part of the valley is dominated by Cabernet Sauvignon and other Bordeaux red varieties.
 But back then, Cabernet Sauvignon did not command the premium prices it does today and perhaps it was not widely known that Pinot Noir in the Napa Valley does much better in the cooler southern parts of the valley.

-This tiny vineyard sits on St. Helena bench-land soils – just up from the valley floor and isolated from nearby vineyards by several small hillsides.
+This tiny vineyard sits on St. Helena bench-land soils, located a short distance from the valley floor and isolated from nearby vineyards by several small hillsides.

-The Talcotts also built what is now the winery building on site (as well as the building that now serves as the hospitality room) – original construction began in the late 1980’s as a fancy stone garage without the intent to ever produce wine from within its walls.
-But by the mid 1990’s the Talcott’s were able to secure a winery permit for the building and produced two vintages (a 2003 and a 2004 – however, these wines were never commercially released).
+The Talcotts also built what is now the winery building on site as well as the building that now serves as the hospitality room – original construction began in the late 1980s as a fancy stone garage without the intent to ever produce wine from within its walls.
+But by the mid 1990s the Talcott’s were able to secure a winery permit for the building and produced two vintages, a 2003 and a 2004 – however, these wines were never commercially released.
+Nena graciously shared one of her last bottles of these early wines with us during our visit with her.

-Interestingly, Nena now is a partner in Grove 45 Olive Oil Company (with a tasting room now located in Calistoga) and her ex-husband James owns Talcott Olive Oil in Napa’s Carneros (although as of 2019 his property was for sale and sold in 2020 to the owners of Bouchaine Vineyards who would often carry his products in their old tasting room).
-And for probably the most bizarre and fascinating rescue story in the history of Napa Valley – see our review on Steltzner for James’s involvement in the rescue of Dick Steltzner following a plane crash.
+Interestingly, Nena now is a partner in Grove 45 Olive Oil Company (with a tasting room now located in Calistoga) and her ex-husband James owns Talcott Olive Oil in Napa’s Carneros, although as of 2019 his property was for sale and sold in 2020 to the owners of Bouchaine Vineyards who would often carry his products in their old tasting room.
+And for probably the most bizarre and fascinating rescue story in the history of Napa Valley – see our review on Steltzner Vineyards for James’s involvement in the rescue of Dick Steltzner following a plane crash.

 In later years, the winery was the home of Bill Harlan’s Founders Room and housed the production of several of the first Napa Valley Reserve wines – as well as some of the early trial wines for PROMONTORY.